cse512-23s/Tuning-PlaySite/README.md

 <details>
 <summary>Wenzheng</summary>

-On homework 3, Wenzheng was primarily responsible for project ideation, data preparation, data cleaning, and learning D3.js.
+On homework 3, Wenzheng was primarily responsible for project ideation, data preparation, data cleaning, and learning D3.js. (~20 Hrs)
  - Project Ideation (2 Hrs):

  Wenzheng actively participated in engaging brainstorming sessions and discussions, where we collectively generated a range of ideas for our project.
 This involved researching potential visualization topics, assessing their suitability for the course, and identifying suitable datasets.